PavelDorofeev/Fork-Sql-Qt-4.8.1--SQLite-3--relations--calc-fields/README.md

 This is Beta version 3.0.
-Fork-Sql-Qt-4.8.1--SQLite-3--relations--calc-fields 2022г.
+Fork Sql Qt 4.8.1 SQLite3 relations, calculated fields (2022г.)

-We are created PblSqlRelationalTableModel class inherited by QSqlTableModeland.
+We are created PblSqlRelationalTableModel class inherited by QSqlTableModel.

 sql_pbl directory is building as part of Qt Soources 4.8.1 (with sql.pro).
-This is important.
+This is important because of inherited by private Qt classes.
-This is add new funtionality of Data Model - convinient extrenal relations, calculated field by other table and ...
+We are add new funtionality of Data Model - convinient extrenal relations, calculated field by other table and ...

 PblSqlRelationalTableModel overrides QSqlTableModel class functions: setTable;